latenitelive/meson-docs/src/api.md

-# API Library of Meson Network
+# API Library for Meson Network

 ::: tip Preparation
 After you have registered your account in [Meson Network's dashboard](https://dashboard.meson.network/user_node), you will get a Token 🔐.
 It is the same token you use to deploy your nodes.